citrus berry tea cake

-Introducing my favorite kind of loaf cake: golden, plush, and buttery; filled with pockets of berries and scented with citrus.
-This is the cake that I carve off a sliver at a time, needing just one more taste after breakfast, lunch, and dinner.
+Introducing my favorite kind of loaf cake: a golden, plush, and buttery citrus berry tea cake!
+Filled with pockets of berries and scented with citrus, this is the cake that I carve off a sliver at a time, needing just one more taste after breakfast, lunch, and dinner.

 Topped with a bright citrus drizzle, this everyday cake is a canvas for your favorite blend of fresh berries and citrus.
 Bake it for your next weekend brunch (or for those afternoons that seem to require a slice of cake) and watch every last crumb blissfully disappear.